Nishijama/Nishijama/README.md

 👔 I'm an analyst at McKinsey & Co with over 5 years of experience in corporate environment.

-🌐 I’m currently focusing on mastering python and javascript for web development.
+🌐 I’m currently focusing on mastering javascript for front-end web development.

-👨‍💻 By the end of summer I'm planning to complete the CS50's Web Programming with Python and JavaScript course.

-📙 I love foreign languages - I studied english philology at a university and I'm learining Japanese on my own.
+📙 I love foreign languages - I studied english philology at a university and I'm learining Japanese.

-📯 You can find my contact details [here](https://nishijama.github.io/AboutMe/)

 Please check out my projects below ⬇️